Private equity – how does it work?

 Private equity simply explained

-The term private equity originally comes from the English language and means “private equity capital“.
-A private equity company therefore invests capital in companies that are exclusively privately held and consequently not listed on the stock exchange.
+The term private equity originally comes from the English language and means “private equity“.
+The counterpart to private equity is public equity.
+A private equity company invests capital in companies that are exclusively privately held and therefore not listed on the stock exchange.
+Investments are usually made in medium-sized companies.
 In order to invest in other companies, a private equity company will ideally first engage in “fundraising”.
-This involves raising money from institutional, private and industrial investors and pooling it in a fund.
+In this process, money is raised from institutional investors, private and industrial investors and brought together in a fund.
 Once the previously targeted amount of capital has been collected from the investors, who are also called “limited partners” in this context, the fund does not raise any more capital.

-The term of a fund determines how long a private equity company has to invest in companies, increase their value and ultimately sell the shares at a profit.
+The term of a fund determines how long a private equity investor must invest in unlisted companies, increase their value, and ultimately sell the shares at a profit.
 The term of a fund is often between ten and twelve years.
-This period is in turn divided into three phases: In the first phase, private equity companies search for potential investments that match the previously defined investment focus.
-The investment strategy can, for example, consist of concentrating on certain regions, investing only in selected phases of a company or specialising in certain industries.
+This period is in turn divided into three phases: In the first phase, private equity investors look for potential investments that match the previously defined investment focus.
+The investment strategy can, for example, consist of concentrating on certain regions, investing only in selected phases of a company, or specialising in certain industries.

 As soon as a potential investment is found that meets the fund’s criteria, the private equity company begins an intensive review of the company.
 If the initial analysis confirms the private equity company’s decision to invest, the examination continues after a so-called “Letter of Intent” (LOI) has been drawn up.
 This summarises the essential contents of the subsequent investment contract.

-Often, the private equity company hires external service providers to carry out a “due diligence”, a detailed examination of the company, in certain areas of the company (e.g. technology or intellectual property).
-Accordingly, depending on the size of the investment, several due diligence reports may be available at the end of the due diligence phase, which present the economic, legal, financial, tax and technical aspects of the company.
+Often, external service providers are commissioned by the private equity company to prepare a “due diligence”, a detailed examination of the company, for certain areas of the company (e.g., technology or intellectual property).
+Accordingly, depending on the size of the investment, several due diligence reports may be available at the end of the audit phase, which present the economic, legal, financial, tax and technical aspects of the company.

-On the basis of these reports, the private equity company can form a holistic picture of the company and thus recognise at an early stage circumstances that would preclude an investment.
-Assuming that the private equity company continues to seek an investment after the review process, negotiations on the purchase price of the investment now begin with the seller on the basis of the LOI.
+Based on these reports, the private equity company can get a holistic picture of the company or the start-up and thus recognise circumstances at an early stage that would preclude an investment.
+If the private equity company continues to seek an investment after the review process, negotiations on the purchase price of the investment now begin with the seller based on the LOI.
 It should be noted here that private equity companies can make both minority and majority investments.
-Furthermore, a fund consists of several investments in different companies in order to enable a certain risk diversification.
+Furthermore, a fund consists of several investments in different companies to enable a certain risk diversification.

 The increase in value